danfinlay/personal-tokens/README.md

 ### Establish an initial Exchange Rate

 Personal tokens are cool right away, but people will take them more seriously if they can redeem them for real money, right?
 I sure think so.
-For example, if the government gave you $1000 of relief funds, but you personally didn't need it, you might use it to back your personal token, and then establish an exchange rate with your friends' tokens, so they could trade for an amount of your tokens, and in turn the underlying funds.

 I recommend using [Uniswap](https://uniswap.exchange/add-liquidity) to "Pool", or create an exchange rate of your token.
 Rather than simply partially backing your coins, like "The first 100 of my coins are worth $100, and then I'm out!", Uniswap uses something called a [bonding curve](https://yos.io/2018/11/10/bonding-curves/) to offer a buy-back at a variable rate.
 This is like saying "Yes, my first token is worth $100, but the fewer tokens I have left, the less each token can be redeemed for".
-This is a neat way of making sure that abrupt runs on your token supply cannot deplete all your reserves, so your tokens will cling to at least _some_ value.
+Conversely, the more are bought, the more expensive each subsequent token is!
+This is a neat way of making sure that  runs on your token supply cannot deplete all your reserves, so your tokens will cling to at least _some_ value.

 If you're trying to back your token, the more you can back it with, the better it will hold its price, and so the more confident your token's holders will be.
-Of course, if you just make sure your token holders understand _this is an investment in the future_, they may be good and avoid depleting your reserve.

-Once you have a token exchange rate, you're ready to start selling your tokens!
-You can just send people links to the uniswap page for buying your tokens, and the more they buy, the higher your token price will rise, approaching the number of tokens you posted for sale on Uniswap (the price will go up exponentially, so you'll probably never sell out of your tokens on Uniswap).
+Once you have a token exchange, you're ready to start selling your tokens!
+You can just send people links to the uniswap page for buying your tokens, and the more they buy, the higher your token price will rise, approaching the number of tokens you posted for sale on Uniswap (the price will go up exponentially, so you'll never sell out of your tokens on Uniswap).

 You can create trading links on Uniswap to send to friends.
 They look like this: